Access to repair data both on the collision and mechanical side is becoming increasingly important.

 As vehicles continue to become more complex and reliant on software and sensors to function, diagnostics and scanning is an increasingly important part of every collision repair.

-Additionally, safe vehicle operation requires that not only are sensors, cameras and vehicle modules properly calibrated during the collision repair process, ensuring that technology related to mechanical operation, including aspects such as steering angle sensors, stability control, traction control, anti-lock braking, even active suspension also need to be correctly set and calibrated before the vehicle leaves the shop following repairs.
+Additionally, safe vehicle operation requires that not only are sensors, cameras and vehicle modules properly calibrated during the collision repair process, ensuring that technology related to the mechanical operation, including aspects such as steering angle sensors, stability control, traction control, anti-lock braking, even active suspension also needs to be correctly set and calibrated before the vehicle leaves the shop following repairs.

 Furthermore, with a growing number of collision repair operators recognizing the benefits of performing mechanical repairs in-house, tying all these aspects together is becoming a growing and increasingly important trend within the entire automotive aftermarket.

 At Simplicity Car Care, which has seen a rapid expansion in its collision repair franchise network over the last several years, the focus is on creating a complete car care solution that is simple and affordable for every vehicle owner.

 Part of this strategy not only includes keeping abreast of the latest trends related to vehicle technology, innovation and collision repair procedures but also providing the tools, information and training to equip franchisees for mechanical repairs as well as collision services.

 Vice President of Operations Domenic Prochilo says that a key part of this will be ensuring that shops have access to the correct repair information both for collision and mechanical work.

 Prochilo notes that the current trend toward vehicle electrification and the proliferation of hybrids and EVs in the market brings with it a unique set of challenges, but ensuring that the right repair data can be accessed quickly and efficiently will be essential.

 “The distribution of data is massive,” he says, “for every business, not just the automotive sector.”